iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 - **Docker Container** is runtime instance of Docker Image.
 Created using `docker run` command.
 It runs on Docker Engine.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.
 Container can connect to network, storage and can be saved as new image in its current state.
 Containers are mostly isolate from each other but you can control isolation of network/storage/subsystem on host machine.
 Eg, to run a container with image name _ubuntu_ and then run command _/bin/bash_ use: `$ docker run -i -t ubuntu /bin/bash`.
 It pulls image from if not available locally, crates container, allocates storage resources, adds network interface, starts container and executes the command _/bin/bash_. `-i` is interactively and `-t` attached to terminal, this lets you interact and see output of container in your terminal.

 - **Docker Engine** is the software that hosts (runs) the containers. it is container runtime.

-- **Docker daemon** it is background process, `dockerd` that listens to Docker-API requests and manages Docker Objects (image, container, network, volume).
+- **Docker Daemon** it is background process, `dockerd` that listens to Docker-API requests and manages Docker Objects (image, container, network, volume).

-- **Docker client** a process, `docker` that lets users interactions.
+- **Docker Client** a process, `docker` that lets users interactions.
 It sends users commands to daemon.
 So `docker run` is send from client to daemon `dockerd` which does the job.
 - > Docker Desktop is GUI that is easy and has client and daemon, and other helpers.

-- **Docker registries** a registry that stores docker-images.
+- **Docker Registries** a registry that stores docker-images.
 It can be yours or a public register _Docker Hub_ that anyonce can use (like GitHub).
 Commands like `docker pull` or `docker run` read, and `docker push` write docker-image to configured registry.

 ```mermaid
 graph LR;